PrisWen/Bertelsmann-Scholarship-Data-Track/README.md

 **Thoughts :** I continue with the challenge of #sg_python_community with dictionaries.

-## Day 40 : January 18 , 2020 | Reviewed the lessons
+## Day 40 : January 18 , 2020 | Reviewed the lessons and metrics

 **Today's Progress :** Today I reviewed the lessons to solve the project in Alteryx.
-I also read an interesting link about Selecting metrics for machine learning https://fayrix.com/machine-learning-metrics_es
+I also read an interesting link about selecting metrics for machine learning https://fayrix.com/machine-learning-metrics_es

+**Thoughts :** I continue with the challenge of #sg_python_community with dictionaries.

+## Day 41 : January 19 , 2020 | Reviewed resources

+**Today's Progress :** Today I reviewed some resources to solve the project in Alteryx.
+I also read an interesting link about imbalanced data https://machinelearningmastery.com/random-oversampling-and-undersampling-for-imbalanced-classification/

 **Thoughts :** I continue with the challenge of #sg_python_community with dictionaries.